- Research article

 Electronic supplementary material

-Additional file 1: Figure A1: Increased ubiquitin levels in TDP-43 M337V mice but hTDP-43 itself is not ubiquitinated.
+Additional file 1: M337V mice but hTDP-43 itself is not ubiquitinated.
 Human TDP-43 was immunoprecipitated from brain homogenates derived from nontransgenic and homozygous TDP-43m337v mice.
 Briefly, brain homogenates containing 500 μg protein were incubated with 1.5 μg mouse monoclonal TDP-43 antibody overnight at 4°C with gentle shaking.
 Protein G agarose was added for 4 h at 4°C then pelleted by centrifugation.
 Protein thus captured was eluted using sample loading buffer and resolved by SDS/PAGE for Western blot analysis.
 Shown are immunoblots of the inputs and the immunoprecipitated proteins, probed using an antibody to ubiquitin or to total TDP-43.
 Note that a marked increase in ubiquitin levels is observed in the homogenates derived from homozygous mice prior to immunoprecipitation.
 Nonetheless, the immunoprecipitated human TDP-43 is not immunopositive for ubiquitin.
 Arrow = IgG Heavy Chain.
 (TIFF 2 MB)

 Authors’ original submitted files for images